 These are Bridge’s drop-in centers where homeless youth receive survival aid each day during the week.
 At the Welcome Center, youth can have a hot meal, take a shower, access lockers, and do their laundry.
 At the Transitional Day Program (TDP) youth can participate in life skills workshops, enjoy community meals, and connect with case managers to help them obtain critical documentation papers (identification cards, transcripts, CORI records, etc.).

 Education and Career Development

-Our Education and Career Development staff help youth earn their high school certificate, start college, learn job skills, and establish meaningful careers.
-We provide classes to prepare youth to earn their alternative high-school degree on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
+Our Education and Career Development team helps youth earn their high school certificates, start college, learn job skills, and establish meaningful careers.
+We provide classes to prepare youth to earn their alternative high-school degree on a flexible schedule with small class sizes and rolling admission that enables youth to enroll at any time.
 Our College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
-Career Development staff offer Open Job Search hours and job training in soft skills.
+Our Career Development team offers Open Job Search hours and job training in soft skills.

 Transitional Living Program

 The Transitional Living Program is a communal living program in which youth 17-22 years old learn skills to maintain day-to-day life while pursuing employment or education goals, all while benefitting from close guidance by Bridge counselors.

 Our Single Parent House (SPH) is an open-intake, voluntary transitional living program for pregnant and parenting homeless adults and their children—the only one of its kind in the City of Boston.

 Bridge offers a variety of supportive services for youth seeking housing.
 Liberty House is the next step for young adults who have participated in our Transitional Living Program in Brighton.